rivermont/osm-links/README.md

 Basically, each items should be formatted as Markdown as a bullet point, use capitalization, etc.
 Organize categories, subcategories, and items alphabetically.

+#### Note on Languages
+OpenStreetMap is a global project and is available in tons of languages, however some tools are available in only certain languages.
+Links are assumed to be in English, but items with a country flag emoji are only available in specific non-English languages.

 ***